Dhruvsingh18/burnOut/README.md

 - **Automation panel** — focus modes, alert rules, break reminders
 - **Session persistence** — data is stored in the cloud, no data lost between sessions
 - **Chrome Extension** — optional install for full tab tracking across all open windows
-- **Windows Tray App** — runs silently in the background with a system tray icon, auto-starts on login

 ## Tech stack